aws-samples/amazon-ivs-player-web-sample/README.md

 - NPM 6+
 - A browser which meets the IVS web player requirements

+## How to Import The SDK from NPM
+The Amazon IVS Web SDK on NPM is built using Webpack using the [commonjs2](https://github.com/webpack/webpack/issues/1114) library target.
+We recommend importing with the `import` statement, but any module syntax compatible with `commonjs2` will work.

+You need to import two files to use the SDK:

+* `amazon-ivs-player/dist/assets/amazon-ivs-wasmworker.min.js`
+* `amazon-ivs-player/dist/assets/amazon-ivs-wasmworker.min.wasm`

+Please see our [sample player](./samples/npm-sdk) for an example on how to import the SDK assets.
+However, you must also configure your build tool to properly import the SDK WebAssembly files.

+### How to import WebAssembly Files
+The Amazon IVS Web SDK uses WebAssembly (WASM).
+The WASM file is included separately from the JavaScript file.
+There are two important steps you must take to properly import the WASM:

+* **You must not transpile the WASM file**.
+If you do, the Player will fail on setup and throw an error.
+* It is strongly suggested to [stream the WASM file](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/instantiateStreaming)

+Webpack's [file-loader](https://webpack.js.org/loaders/file-loader/) meets both of the above requirements.
+We have included a sample [Webpack config](webpack.config.js) which demonstrates how to use this to load our SDK.

+### You don't need to install from NPM
+We also provide the Amazon IVS SDK hosted on our CDN.
+Cloud-hosted SDKs are easier to get started with, and do not require you to use Webpack or another build tool.
+There is no difference in performance between either SDK.
+However, the Cloud SDK does not currently support TypeScript types.
+Please see the sample directory below for how to use the Cloud SDK.

 ## Setup
 1. [Locally clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) this repository.
 2. Install dependencies: `npm install`